Creating and Running a Phalcon Project

 NoSQL Database Example: Redis

-Install Redis Extension
+Install Redis extension

-Configure Redis Connection
+Configure Redis connection

 app/config/config.php

-by default.phpreturn new \Phalcon\Config([ // ... other settings ... 'cache' => [ 'adapter' => 'Redis', 'host' => '127.0.0.1', 'port' => 6379, 'index' => 0, // Redis database index (default 0) 'persistent' => false, // Use persistent connection? 'auth' => null, // Set password if your Redis uses one ], // ... other settings ... ]);
+.phpreturn new \Phalcon\Config([ // ... other config ... 'cache' => [ 'adapter' => 'Redis', 'host' => '127.0.0.1', 'port' => 6379, 'index' => 0, // Redis DB index (default 0) 'persistent' => false, // Persistent connection 'auth' => null, // Add your password if Redis is gated ], // ... other config ... ]);

 1